IBM-Bluemix-Docs/mobilefoundation/configure_push_notifications.md

 ## Setting up Notifications
 {: #setting-up-notifications }

-Enabling notifications support involves several configuration steps in both {{ site.data.keyword.mfserver_short_notm }} and the client application.
+Enabling notifications support involves several configuration steps in both {{site.data.keyword.mfserver_short_notm}} and the client application.
 Continue reading for the server-side setup, or jump to [Client-side setup](#tutorials-to-follow-next).

-On the server-side, required set-up includes: configuring the needed vendor (APNS, FCM or WNS) and mapping the "push.mobileclient" scope.
+On the server-side, required set-up includes: configuring the needed vendor (APNS, FCM or WNS) and mapping the `push.mobileclient` scope.

 ### Firebase Cloud Messaging
 {: #firebase-cloud-messaging }

-Google [deprecated GCM](https://developers.google.com/cloud-messaging/faq) and has integrated Cloud Messaging with Firebase.
-If you are using a GCM project, ensure that you [migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm).
+Google [deprecated GCM](https://developers.google.com/cloud-messaging/faq){: external} and has integrated Cloud Messaging with Firebase.
+If you are using a GCM project, ensure that you [migrate the GCM client apps on Android to FCM](https://developers.google.com/cloud-messaging/android/android-migrate-fcm){: external}.
 {: note}

 Android devices use the Firebase Cloud Messaging (FCM) service for push notifications.